 On-campus courses are taught in-person at either Renison, UW or other university college campuses.
 Course material is presented through weekly lectures or seminar classes, and in-person tests, presentations, etc. are expected.
 Classes are traditionally once a week for 3-hours or twice a week for 1.5-hours, though some classes may differ.
 On-campus courses provide more opportunity for face-to-face support from peers, the instructor and teaching assistants.
 There may be multiple sections of a single class available each term.

 Online courses are run remotely and do not have any in-person components (excluding final exams, if applicable).
-Lecture material is presented online weekly and may or may not include written notes, recorded/linked audio or video, etc. Class participation is commonly asssessed through "discussion boards", where students post their response to the weekly lecture material and reply to posts submitted by their peers.
+Lecture material is presented online weekly and may or may not include written notes, recorded/linked audio or video, etc. Class participation is commonly assessed through "discussion boards", where students post their response to the weekly lecture material and reply to posts submitted by their peers.
 Most marked components (e.g. assignments, midterms) are to be submitted within the online platform and instructor interaction occurs via messaging boards or email.
 Class caps tend to be larger than on-campus courses (no room-size limitations!) and there is normally only one section offered.

 Students register for both online and on-campus classes through Quest.
 Courses can be chosen during the course selection period or the add/drop period each term.
-Online courses will show "ONLINE", "ONLN", or codes like 081, 082, etc. Review this PDF for more detail.
+Online courses will show "ONLINE", "ONLN", or codes like 081, 082, etc.

 If you course selected an online course, you can confirm your enrolment by viewing your schedule in Quest (see Important Dates for when this becomes available).
 Online courses will not show in a schedule-view, but will be noted in list-view.
 Their location will always show as "TBA".